BigNerd95/RouterOS-Backup-Tools/README.md

 | 4 | Signed Int | Entry Index | The position of this entry in the Webfig/Winbox list, if -1 it means the entry was deleted and it won't be shown on Webfig/Winbox. |
 | 4 | Signed Int | Entry Size | The size of this entry in bytes |
 | 4 | Signed Int | Unused | It's always 5 (but in net/devices.idx it's 6 and in port_lock.idx it's -1) for each entry |

-# Encryption setup
-1) A random salt of 32 byte is generated (~~RouterOS only populates the first 16 bytes, mistake?~~) (Fixed)
-2) The password is appended to the salt
-3) salt+password result is hashed with SHA1 algorithm
-4) RC4 cipher is initialized with the SHA1 hash
-5) RC4 cipher skip first 0x300 (256 * 3 = 768) iterations
-6) 0xB1A1AC88 is encrypted to check if password is correct before performing a decryption

 # Comments
 - When you delete some config (in Webfig or Winbox), they are not really deleted, they are only disabled and hidden, so if you unpack your backup, you can still recover them